kicaj29/MongoDB/README.md

 * next run the search

 It looks that text search is not case sensitive and it works SOMETIMES with "starts with" substrings.
-TBD: what are the rules???
+TBD: what are the rules?
+Maybe the search text has to be a full world and then the results might be returned.

 ```
 Atlas atlas-mritki-shard-0 [primary] flightmgmt> db.crew.find({ $text: { $search: "Engineering anna"} })